-Greg and Tamara, in private, talking about "the package", asking if it's been "delivered", and if it's "secure".
-You're completely alone, dumbasses!
+Greg and Tamara in private, talking about "the package", asking if it's been "delivered", and if it's "secure".
+You're completely alone, people!
 Just say you have freaking Hook tied up and gagged in the back of a truck.
-And on that note, all that "package" talk becomes extra narmy.
+All that "package" talk becomes extra narmy.
 The writers could have at least tried to have one of these two lampshade how ridiculous it is to talk in code at all times.

 Tamara and Greg strike again with their Bracelet of Science that can block Regina's magic.
 Really, show?
 Really?

 The general reaction of the fandom to Cora kissing Rumplestiltskin.
 At least until theirbackstory is shown and we see a Cora not played by Barbara Hershey who has more chemistry with Robert Carlisle, which makes it much more understandable (and, for some, more interesting than canon Rumple/Belle).

 The Blind Seer has two scenes in one episode, as a child and then an adult.
 Her design is completely unforgettable and if you trace events backwards, it turns out that her imput in Rumplestiltskin's life is the cause of nearly everything that happens in the show.